radareorg/radare.org/gsoc/2018/ideas.md

 2. Add the ability to apply structure/union types for arguments/return values
 3. Add the ability to autosubstitute structure offset where possible (e.g. when you specified function parameter type and it uses it inside)
 4. Implement basic (without the need of SMT solver) type inference based on function arguments types, function return types and callgraph
+5. Improve variables and argument detection coupled with type inference engine
+6. Export and import return and argument types with function signatures
+7. To think about possibility of implementing simple data flow engine in radare2 and implement it if feasible in time.

 ### Skills
 Student should know C. And thould be familiar with basics of the program analysis.